holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_functions_and_fractals/00_grok_functions_1/lesson_plan.md

         - Ordering of functions when things on a single line
         - How to write `4 * 5 + 6 / 3`
             - `add(mul(4, 5), div(6, 3))`
+- Start classwork
+    - Schoology assessment first
+        - Goal is to set you up to see similarities between math and Python
+    - Grok after
+        - Pay particular attention to how `return` works
+        - What does it mean when there's no `return`, vs `return`, vs `return x`?

 ### Homework